rmsmportier/CMSCI120Base/chapter2.md

 # SCT written with pythonwhat: https://github.com/datacamp/pythonwhat/wiki

 test_output_contains("This is an example of string concatenation for 4 strings", pattern=False, no_output_msg = "Take a look at the instructions and try again")

+test_function("print", index=1,
+            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the string that you created, and ensure it matches directions.
+Look at hint to help you identify.")

 success_msg("Nice job; we needed to convert data type for *int* 4 to *str* in order to use concatenation.")